 Federal + State Law

-Over the past two years, increasing numbers of state legislatures, in defiance of Title IX, have introduced laws barring transgender students from participating in athletics or using bathrooms and locker rooms according to their gender identity.
-A few states, such as North Carolina and Mississippi, have enacted such a law.
+Over the past several years, increasing numbers of state legislatures, in defiance of Title IX, have introduced laws barring transgender students from participating in athletics or using bathrooms and locker rooms according to their gender identity.
 These legislative actions are based on stereotypes and capitalize on fear and misinformation about transgender people.
 In addition, these laws contribute to creating a school climate in which young transgender people, who deserve understanding and respect in schools, may be subject to increased discrimination and isolation.

 The wide disparity in policies and laws governing the participation of transgender students in athletics and physical education reflect the depth of misunderstanding about gender identity and the benefits of allowing transgender K-12 students to participate in sports according to their affirmed gender identity.

 On a positive note, the Biden administration recently interpreted the U.S. Supreme Court’s decision on Bostock v.
 Clayton County as prohibiting gender identity discrimination under Title IX.
 But though this interpretation will help protect transgender students from discrimination, including in the context of school sports participation, there is still much more work to be done at state and federal levels.

 How does your state measure up?
 Visit Transathlete.com (https://www.transathlete.com/k-12) to learn more about policies in various states across the country.